CHABITBlunk/cs370/notes/memory-management.md

 ### purpose of page table is to map virt pages onto physical frames

 - page table is like a function
-  - takes virt page num as arg, produces physical frame number as result
+  - takes virt page num as arg, produces physical frame num as result
 - virt page field in virt addr replaced by frame field
   - physical mem addr